-- Navigator KMS Services backed by Thales HSM A custom KMS that uses a supported Thales Hardware Security Module (HSM) as its backing keystore.
-This KMS service provides the highest level of key isolation to customers who require it. - Navigator KMS Services backed by Luna HSM A custom KMS that uses a supported Luna Hardware Security Module (HSM) as its backing keystore.
+Navigator KMS Services backed by Thales HSM - A custom KMS that uses a supported Thales Hardware Security Module (HSM) as its backing keystore.
+This KMS service provides the highest level of key isolation to customers who require it.

+For installation information about Navigator KMS Services backed by Thales HSM, see Installing Navigator HSM KMS Backed by Thales HSM on page 201.

+Navigator KMS Services backed by Luna HSM - A custom KMS that uses a supported Luna Hardware Security Module (HSM) as its backing keystore.
 This KMS provides the highest level of key isolation to customers who require it.